-At model building competitions, juries evaluate your model on five main criteria: technical execution, detailing, paintwork, originality, and presentation.
+At model building competitions, judges evaluate your model on five main criteria: technical execution, detailing, paintwork, originality, and presentation.
 Technical execution and paintwork usually carry the most weight in the evaluation.
 Most competitions use a scoring system of 1-10 per category, where judges specifically look at seam quality, color accuracy, and realism.

 The paintwork receives extra attention because it’s immediately noticeable.
-Judges check for brush strokes, color transitions, and whether the colors are historically correct.
+Judges check for brush strokes, color transitions, and whether the colors are historically accurate.
 A perfectly built model can lose points due to poor paintwork.

 How does the scoring system work in model building competitions?